dyl-patrick/highway-simulator/README.md

 # highway-simulator
-Simulator game that emphasizes the ”Keep right, pass left.” concept that's vital when driving on the highway.
+Simulator game that emphasizes the ”Keep right, pass left” concept that's vital when driving on the highway.
 This program was written in python.

-# Run a program
+# How to run
 Run script from the root directory of the project:
 ```bash
 python racing.py